-It is the Group's policy to consider a financial instrument as "cured" and therefore reclassified out of Stage 3 when none of the default criteria have been present for at least six consecutive months.
+It is the Group's policy to consider a financial instrument as "cured" and therefore reclassified out of Stage 3 when none of the default criteria have been present for at least 6 consecutive months.
 The decision whether to classify an asset as Stage 2 or Stage 1 once cured depends on the updated credit grade at the time of the cure, and whether this indicates there has been a significant increase in credit risk compared to initial recognition.

-Over 90% (31 December 2022: over 90%) of held-to-collect debt securities at amortised cost were rated with a grading of A3 or above based on the credit rating of Moody's Investors Service ("Moody's"), an external credit agency.
-Over 90% (31 December 2022: over 90%) of the placements were deposited with banks and financial institutions rated with a grading of Baa2 or above based on the credit rating of Moody's.
+Over 90% (31 December 2023: over 90%) of debt securities investment were rated with a grading of A3 or above based on the credit rating of Moody's Investors Service ("Moody's"), an external credit agency.
+Over 90% (31 December 2023: over 90%) of the placements were deposited with banks and financial institutions rated with a grading of Baa2 or above based on the credit rating of Moody's.
 Therefore, they are considered to be low credit risk investments.
 It is the Group's policy to measure ECLs on such instruments on a 12-month basis.
 However, when there has been a significant increase in credit risk since origination, the allowance will be based on the lifetime ECL.
-The Group uses the ratings from the Moody's both to determine whether the debt instrument has a significant increase in credit risk and to estimate ECLs.
+The Group uses the ratings from the Moody's to determine whether the debt instrument has a significant increase in credit risk and to estimate ECLs.